opnfv/netready/docs/requirements/use_cases/service-binding-pattern.rst

 Northbound API
 """"""""""""""

-The API for manipulating the data model is as follows:
+An exemplary API for manipulating the data model is described below.
+As for the data model, this API is not intended to be a concrete API, but rather an example for a design pattern that clearly separates ports from services and service bindings.

 * ``instance-port-{create,delete} <name>``